 Joan of Arc(1412 – 1431), nicknamed „The Maid of Orléans”, is considered a heroine of France for her role during the Lancastrian phase of the Hundred Years’ War.
 She was canonized as a Roman Catholic saint.

-Joan of Arc appears to have been able to see the future in a restrict extent.
+Joan of Arc appears to have been able to see the future in a restricted extent.
 She was able to predict her injury at Orleans and her capture by the English.

 There are numerous other examples of her ability.
-From being aware of battles taking place, to saving her men in battle by anticipating that if they stayed where they were they would die.
+From being aware of battles taking place, to save her men in battle by anticipating that if they stayed where they were they would die.